Turquoise Hill Comments on Letter from Short-Seller Odey Asset Management

 "Turquoise Hill's management team and independent directors have previously announced a funding plan that seeks to maximize debt at the Oyu Tolgoi LLC level and minimize (or possibly even avoid) a rights offering, for the benefit of Turquoise Hill shareholders.
 We are pursuing tangible measures to execute on that plan, including engaging with Rio Tinto and our minority shareholders, market-testing debt and hybrid financing alternatives and initiating arbitration to clarify Rio Tinto's obligations to Turquoise Hill."

-"The funding Memorandum Of Understanding between Rio Tinto and TRQ (the "funding MOU") remains in place and continues to reflect the understandings between the parties as to funding-related matters.
+"The funding Memorandum of Understanding between Rio Tinto and TRQ (the "funding MOU") remains in place and continues to reflect the understandings between the parties as to funding-related matters.
 Work is ongoing to implement the funding MOU in full.
 Neither TRQ nor Oyu Tolgoi LLC has any intention or plan to prepay or refinance Oyu Tolgoi LLC's existing US$4.4 billion project finance facilities (with proceeds of a rights offering or otherwise).
 This facility is expected to remain in place until its maturity.
 Contrary to Odey's misleading assertions, Rio Tinto has no right to require the prepayment, refinancing or "removal" of Oyu Tolgoi LLC's existing project finance facilities."

 "Odey mischaracterizes important aspects of the existing financing arrangements for the Oyu Tolgoi project, including the basis on which Rio Tinto has provided a completion support undertaking (CSU) to the project lenders.
 Rio Tinto does not, in fact, "subsidize" TRQ through the provision of this CSU or otherwise.
 The CSU is a limited, contingent commitment for which Rio Tinto is paid agreed CSU fees until "project completion," the achievement of which is largely within Rio Tinto's control as manager of the Oyu Tolgoi project (and in which capacity Rio Tinto also receives management fees).
 From 2012 through 30 September 2020, cumulative CSU fees paid to Rio Tinto amounted to approximately US$ 250 million, and cumulative management fees paid to Rio Tinto amounted to approximately US$ 360 million (including approximately $115 million in cumulative management fees capitalized)."